Aghajari/iAXMaterialProgress/README.md

 [progress start];
 ```

-- **barColor:** color, sets the small bar's color (the spinning bar in the indeterminate wheel, or the progress bar)
+- **barColor:** sets the small bar's color (the spinning bar in the indeterminate wheel, or the progress bar)
-- **barWidth:** dimension, the width of the spinning bar
+- **barWidth:** the width of the spinning bar
-- **rimColor:** color, the wheel's border color
+- **rimColor:** the wheel's border color
-- **rimWidth:** dimension, the wheel's width (not the bar)
+- **rimWidth:** the wheel's width (not the bar)
-- **spinSpeed:** float, the base speed for the bar in indeterminate mode, and the animation speed when setting a value on progress.
+- **spinSpeed:** the base speed for the bar in indeterminate mode, and the animation speed when setting a value on progress.
 The speed is in full turns per - - second, this means that if you set speed as 1.0, means that the bar will take one second to do a full turn.
-- **barSpinCycleTime:** integer, the time in milliseconds the indeterminate progress animation takes to complete (extending and shrinking the bar while spinning)
+- **barSpinCycleTime:** the time in milliseconds the indeterminate progress animation takes to complete (extending and shrinking the bar while spinning)
-- **circleRadius:** dimension, the radius of the progress wheel, it will be ignored if you set fillRadius to true
+- **circleRadius:** the radius of the progress wheel, it will be ignored if you set fillRadius to true
-- **linearProgress:** boolean, set to true if you want a linear animation on the determinate progress (instead of the interpolated default one).
+- **linearProgress:** set to true if you want a linear animation on the determinate progress (instead of the interpolated default one).

 ## Author